 On December 29, Wallow accepted an invite to the 2021 Reese’s Senior Bowl, solidifying his status as a 2021 NFL Draft prospect.

 Analyzing Garret Wallow’s NFL Draft profile

-Standing at 6-foot-2, 230 pounds, Garret Wallow has a stout build, but he has enough size to compete in the box.
+Standing at almost 6-foot-2, 220 pounds, Garret Wallow has a stout build, but he has enough size to compete in the box.
 A former safety convert, Wallow generally has good fluidity in space.
 It’s clear from his athletic profile that he has some experience as a coverage player.
 The root of Wallow’s game, more specifically, rests in his explosiveness, both short and long-range.